flemm0/PM_566/01-assignment/01-assignment-EDA.md

     ## 15:                         Reseda
     ## 16:                  Santa Clarita

+One of the sites is missing a name.

 ``` r
 filter(df_all, COUNTY == "Los Angeles" & Site.Name == "") %>%
     select(Site.Name, SITE_LATITUDE, SITE_LONGITUDE) %>%